kkspeed/NaiveWM/README.md

 |Super + 1..9         | Switch workspace to 1..9                               |
 |Super + Shift + 1..9 | Move current window to workspace 1..9                  |

-The default screen scale is 1x.
-You can change it in config.h to set it to higher value in order to support high resolution screens.
+NaiveWM should be able to guess the scale of your screen for high res screens.

 ## Disclaimer
 This project is VERY far from useable.
 So you may not try it unless you know